Home/ Blog/ Preventive Care/

 • Confusion of environment and overall surroundings

 An understanding and empathetic care team will also go a long way in dealing with any type of dementia.
-At One Medical Seniors, our team of doctors, nurses, behavioral health specialists and Health Coaches understand the disease and the frustration that Alzheimer’s brings for both patients and their loved ones.
+At One Medical Seniors, our multidisciplinary team of providers, nurses, behavioral health specialists and Health Coaches understands the disease and the frustration that Alzheimer’s brings for both patients and their loved ones.
+Our care team is also able to care for other kinds of dementia including vascular dementia and Lewy Body Dementia.

 65+ on Medicare?
 One Medical Seniors is made for you.